-The Bribery Act 2010 came into effect on 1st July 2011 with the aim of tackling bribery and corruption in both the private and public sectors.
+Fraud is an act of deception that it intended to make a financial gain or to cause loss to another party.
 Bribery is generally defined as the giving or receiving of a financial or other advantage in exchange for improperly performing a relevant function or activity.
-The maximum penalty for bribery is 10 years imprisonment, with an unlimited fine.
+The maximum penalty for fraud and bribery is 10 years imprisonment, with an unlimited fine.

-The success of the organisation’s anti-fraud, bribery and corruption measures depends on all employees, and those acting for the organisation playing their part in helping to prevent, detect and deter fraud, bribery and corruption.
+The success of the organisation’s counter fraud, bribery and corruption measures depends on all employees and those acting for the organisation playing their part in helping to prevent, detect and deter fraud, bribery and corruption.

 Chief Financial Officer